eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

     </video>

 This second scenario illustrates that using one single topic, a late-joining controller will not recover the state of all the sensors when it joins the application.
-This is perfertly noted in the case of sensor with *id* 10.
+This is perfectly noted in the case of sensor with *id* 10.
 The controller will not receive the latest data published by this sensor until it publishes a new one.
 Furthermore, sensors publishing at higher rates (sensors 1~3) can overwrite the data of low rate sensors, causing inanition even in the case of augmenting the history size.
 These are severe problems that should be avoided.

 Now, lets move on to the third approach for addressing the problem.
-Start, or reuse previous openned terminals and run the following commands:
+Start, or reuse previous opened terminals and run the following commands:

 .. tabs::